How to Successfully Make the Transition

-The progression of issues such as dementia, Alzheimer’s, or arthritis may limit a person’s ability to live independently, requiring the need for assistance with the acts of daily living (ADLs).
+The progression of issues such as dementia, Alzheimer’s, or arthritis may limit a person’s ability to live independently, requiring the need for assistance with the activities of daily living (ADLs).
 In some cases, families may choose to care for their loved one in their home, but at some point, their loved one may require professional care that only an assisted living or memory care community can provide.

 Susan and her sister, Julie—acting primary caregiver for their father—decided their dad needed more help than Julie could provide alone.

-“The job of attending to dad’s needs were becoming too great for her, and we decided to move him from Idaho to Redmond where I live,” Susan said in an email interview.
+“The job of attending to Dad’s needs were becoming too great for her, and we decided to move him from Idaho to Redmond where I live,” Susan said in an email interview.
 “The closest assisted living facility would be a 45-minute drive one way for my sister, and it just made sense to have him 3 miles from me rather than 50 miles from her.
 Besides, it is such a privilege for me to be able to see him most days and just visit.”

 Initially, their father was apprehensive about the move.
 However, their dad’s doctor discussed the move with him after seeing pictures of Aegis Living and told their father that this was the best course of action.
 The physician recommended that he no longer drive and said he needed daily care due to his food issues.

-Susan’s father can no longer eat whole foods, but the staff at Aegis Living has done a wonderful job making sure that his meals are tasty – just the way he likes them.
+Susan’s father can no longer eat whole foods, but the staff at Aegis Living has done a wonderful job making sure that his meals are tasty–just the way he likes them.
 Her father continually tells her how much he enjoys his pureed meals, which is certainly a compliment coming from a real foodie.

 “He has no complaints with the food which has made his transition even better,” Susan said.
 “He has even put weight back on since he was unable to keep food down.
-Dad cannot live on his own, and this facility has done an amazing job of welcoming dad to his new way of life.”
+Dad cannot live on his own, and this facility has done an amazing job of welcoming Dad to his new way of life.”

 When it was time to make a choice, Susan chose Aegis Living because it was conveniently located near her home, and it provided the individualized attention her father needed, especially during those first few transition months.

-“Everything done at this facility has shown my dad and our family that it is so high class, and the entire staff wants the best for their residents,” Susan said.
+“Everything done at this facility has shown my Dad and our family that it is so high class, and the entire staff wants the best for their residents,” Susan said.